MaWe88/CYD-External-Display-for-Bitaxe/README.md

 ---
 ## Bugs
-   - Some Achievements possibly bugged for `Bitaxe_Monitor_Multi_Device`

-**Note**: This is an advanced configuration step and requires recompiling the firmware.
-It is recommended for users familiar with Arduino programming.
+   - possible Memory Leaks when tracking 4 or more Devices -> still doing stability tests

 ---

 ***Note on Block Chance Calculations (`Blk/Yr`)**:
 The `Blk/Yr` value represents an estimated probability of mining a block per year based on your device's hashrate compared to the network's total hashrate.
 For Bitcoin (BTC), this calculation uses real-time network data and is accurate.
-For other coins (BCH, XEC, DGB, NMC, PPC, LCC), the values are approximations based on static adjustment factors relative to Bitcoin's difficulty.
+For other coins (BCH, XEC, DGB, NMC, PPC, LCC), the values are approximations based on Difficulty and Networkhashrate by July 16th.
 These approximations may not reflect current network conditions and should be considered rough estimates.
 I am working on improving accuracy for non-BTC coins in future updates.

 ---
 ## License